Are you part of the Sixties Scoop class litigation?

 Those affected by the Sixties Scoop identify the loss of culture and language as among the greatest harm they suffered, which is why the government is responding directly to address this underlying impact of misguided past policies.

 As part of the proposed settlement, the government has committed to spending $50 million to help launch the Foundation.
-The intent of the Foundation is to provide access to education, healing and wellness, and commemoration activities for communities and individuals and help ensure the preservation, protection and revitalization of Indigenous languages and cultures in a way that is complementary to government programs.
+The intent of the Foundation is to provide access to education, healing and wellness, and commemoration activities for communities and individuals.

 The structure of the Foundation will be negotiated directly with the plaintiffs, their counsel, and representatives from the Government of Canada, with the direct involvement of Federal Court Justice Michel M.J.
 Shore.

 The Foundation is to be driven by the interests of the plaintiffs, and will operate outside of the Government.
 There is a Foundation working group tasked with the creation of the Foundation.
 The first meeting of the working group took place in October 2017.